-The nervous system has two modes: ‘fight-flight-freeze’ and ‘rest, digest and reproduce’.
+The autonomous nervous system has two modes: ‘fight-flight-freeze’ and ‘rest, digest and reproduce’.
 They function to protect and to repair the body respectively.

-Jin Shin Jyutsu Physio-Philosophy and the Voice
+Jin Shin Jyutsu Physio-Philosophy and the Voice: Moving Energy, Moving Voice

-The Vocalogy Singing Studio uses Jin Shin Jyutsu Physio-Philosophy in our work.
 Jin Shin Jyutsu Physio-Philosophy allows us to pinpoint the physical, mental and emotional causes of disharmony manifested in the body.

 Jin Shin Jyutsu Physio-Philosophy is an ancient art of harmonizing the life energy in the body.

-Our bodies contain several energy pathways that feed life into all the cells.
+All bodies contain several energy pathways that feed life into all the cells.
 When one or more of these pathways become blocked, this damming effect may cause stagnation or even pain.
 This blockage or stagnation will not only disrupt the local area but will continue and eventually disharmonize the complete path or paths of the energy flow.